weaveworks/weave/README.md

 Weave can network containers hosted in different cloud providers / data centres.
-So, for example, one could run an application consisting of containers on GCE, EC2 and a local data centres.
+So, for example, one could run an application consisting of containers on GCE, EC2 and in local data centres.

 To enable this, the network must be configured to permit TCP and UDP connections to port 6783 of the docker hosts.